-Burn injuries caused by boiling water thrown on animals - extremely painful.
+Burn injuries caused by boiling liquid thrown on animals - extremely painful.

-Riding or working an equine to exhaustion
+Riding or working an equine to the point of exhaustion

 Emaciated animals - as a result of underfeeding and possibly other issues such as disease, teeth conditions.
 These are severe cases and need immediate action and typically confiscation and or euthanasia.